Ezequiel Tovar Preview, Player Props: Rockies vs. Braves

 Ezequiel Tovar At The Plate

+- He has gone deep in 15 games this year (12.1%), leaving the park in 3% of his plate appearances.

-- Tovar has an RBI in 45 of 123 games this year, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in four contests.
+- Tovar has driven in a run in 45 games this year (36.3%), including 12 games with more than one RBI (9.7%).
+He has also driven in three or more of his team's runs in four contests.

+- He has scored in 55 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.